GB Group plc Executes Share Buyback, Cancels 125,000 Shares - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-GB Group plc, a company involved in identity verification and fraud prevention services, announced the purchase of 125,000 of its own Ordinary Shares as part of its ongoing share buyback programme.
-The shares were purchased at prices ranging from 235.50 GBp to 239.50 GBp and will be cancelled, reducing the total number of shares in issue to 244,185,721.
-This move is part of the company’s strategy to manage its capital structure and could potentially enhance shareholder value by reducing the number of shares outstanding.
+GB Group plc, a company involved in identity data intelligence, announced the purchase and cancellation of 125,000 of its Ordinary 2.5p Shares as part of its ongoing share buyback program.
+This transaction reduces the total number of shares in issue to 243,735,721, potentially impacting shareholder calculations under the FCA’s Disclosure Guidance and Transparency Rules.

 The most recent analyst rating on (GB:GBG) stock is a Hold with a £252.00 price target.
 To see the full list of analyst forecasts on GB Group plc stock, see the GB:GBG Stock Forecast page.